ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 <br/>

+# Features
+- Incudes a combined volt / resistance meter, to determine the function of unknown SBM connections.
+- Starts with I2C address scanning.
+- Computing of pack ESR (Equivalent Series Resistor) if current changes from 0 to != 0 e.g. at start to charge or discharge.
+- Activating a discharge MOsFet, as long as voltages are above 3.3 volt per cell.
+- Reconnecting after I2C failure.

 # Disclaimer
 **I do not know how to enter full access mode, clear permanent failure or unlock any controller IC.** Unfortunately according to most datasheets, you need an unlock key.